kvietcong/osu-scraper/README.md

 Simple web scraper for osu! profiles.
 This project is my first attempt making something with Python and first attempt making a web scraper.
 My goals for this project were to learn Python syntax, features, and try something that dealt with the internet.
 I think this is a semi-decent attempt lol.

 ## Getting Started
-All you need python and the BeautifulSoup library. (pip install bs4)
+You must have a python environment with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) and the requests modules.

 ## Future Goals
 * Implement multithreading/processing to speed up the data fetching.
 (Hilariously slow rn)